We seek to empower communities

 Aagahi illuminates lives!

 Aagahi, TCF’s community based adult literacy programme was launched in 2004-05 to provide illiterate girls and women from rural areas and urban slums a chance to read and write.
-The program was awarded the UNESCO Confucius Prize for Literacy in 2017.
+The programme was awarded the UNESCO Confucius Prize for Literacy in 2017.

 Classes are held twice a year, enrolling over 20,000 learners annually.
 We teach Urdu reading and writing, and basic math skills.
 The four-month course comprises four workbooks, three to teach phonetics based recognition of alphabets, words and sentences, and one to teach basic numeracy.
 Topics on health, hygiene and sanitation are included to increase awareness among the learners.
 Financial literacy modules have recently been added to the course to encourage financial inclusion.